-If the condensate outlet on the boiler is lower than the drain, you must use a condensate removal pump.
+If the condensate outlet on the boiler is lower than the drain, you must use a condensate removal pump, available from NTI (554200).
 This pump is equipped with two leads that can be connected to an alarm or another type of warning device to alert the user of a condensate overflow, which, if not corrected, could cause property damage.